-Emo hair tips – how to get Emo hair
+Emo hair tips – how to get Emo hair the DIY way

-Let’s skip the emo-bashing: everyone knows that emos have pretty hair.
+Everyone knows that emos have pretty hair.
 A short-long look suits both girls and boys, and so does a sweeping heavy emo fringe covering the face.
 A nice emo haircut can make you look like the shy/confident, vulnerably sexy little thing you are.
 Here’s how to get one:

 - Hairdresser or home cut?
 If you go for cutting your own hair (as preferred by emos), then do it with a razor comb.
 These are really cheap – about 15 dollars or ten pounds.
 Have two mirrors in front and behind so you can see the back of your head.
 Cut the end-tips of your hair jaggedly – this is known as razor shearing.
 Remember to start off low down so if you make a mistake you can cut away to change it.
 If you start cutting too high up you don’t have the option to change mistakes.
 Remember that the fringe and sides are all-important, so don’t cut away too much in the back unless you’re going for crazy-spiky-short.